networktocode/ntc-templates/README.md

 ## Sorting the Index file

-The order of the index file is important and it's nice to by tidy.
-We have used a combination of ordering, as defined:
+The order of the index file is important and it's nice to be tidy.
+In particular, the commands should be listed in reverse length order so that longer, presumably more specific commands are matched before less-specific.

+To keep the layout clean, we have used a combination of ordering rules, as defined:

- - OS in alphabetical order
+ - OS entries are grouped, in alphabetical order with blank line between
- - Command in length order
+ - Commands are sorted from longest to shortest
- - When Length is the same, use alphabetical order
+ - When commands are the same length, they are alphabetically sorted
- - Keep space between OS's

 Sorting the index file can be a little tedious to follow the rules specified.
 A helper script has been added that will make this easier.
-You can append your lines to the index file and run the `helper/sort-template-index --replace` command to re-sort the index following the above rules.
+You can append your lines to the index file and run the `helper/sort-template-index --replace` command to sort (and --replace in place) the index following the above rules.

-The commands should be listed in reverse length order so that longer, presumably more specific commands are matched before less-specific.

 ## Testing